Ausangate Climbing (6,384 m) 6 Days – The Ultimate Andean Challenge

 Day 4: Moraine Camp – Ausangate Summit (6,384 m) – Base Camp

-After witnessing the sunrise from the summit, we begin the descent with ice rappels, returning to Base Camp in the afternoon for a well-deserved rest.
+After a short summit stay, we descend using controlled ice rappels and return to Base Camp in the afternoon for a well-earned rest.

 Day 5: Base Camp – Palomani Pass (5,200 m) – Ananta Camp

-We descend from Base Camp towards Palomani Pass (5,200 m), the highest trekking pass of the expedition.
-From here, we enjoy unmatched views of the snow-capped peaks of Ausangate and Mariposa.
+On Day 5 of the Ausangate Climbing Expedition, we descend from Base Camp toward Palomani Pass (5,200 m), the highest trekking pass of the route.

 Day 6: Ananta – Rainbow Mountain – Cusco